well300/EduScout/README.md

 ## Usage 📝

-To start the AI-driven course scraper, use the following command:
+To start the EduScou AI-driven course, use the following command:

 ```bash
 node index.js